jessemaps/Python-for-ArcGIS/README.md

 # Python-for-ArcGIS
 Collection of random Python scripts I use in ArcGIS for various projects and want to use again

+## arcgis-rest-api
+Scripts to manage online data and maps with the ArcGIS REST API.
+These are all based on the sample form Esri: UpdateWebmapJson-original.py
+Currently there are a handful of scripts that update properties of webmaps to change bookmarks or renderers on layers, or clone items.

 ## data-driven-pages
 Scripts used in conjunction with data-driven pages